explaura/twitch-bot/README.md

 To generate an OAuth token (used for authorising bot to access your Twitch channel), [visit here](https://twitchapps.com/tmi/).

 ### Heroku CLI
-Heroku is used to host the bot.
+Heroku can be used to host the bot.
 CLI commands can be used to retrieve logs, deploy from local, etc. To install:
 ```
 brew tap heroku/brew && brew install heroku
 ```